 Introduction

 The Pygmy Whitefish (Prosopium coulterii), is a small coregonine fish, perhaps best known for its notable disjunct distribution.
 In North America Pygmy Whitefish are widely distributed west of the Continental Divide but are patchily distributed east of the Divide (Scott and Crossman, 1973; McPhail, 2007; Wiedmer et al., 2010; Witt et al., 2011; Barnett and Paige, 2014; Blanchfield et al., 2014).
 The eastern-most population is in Lake Superior (Eschmeyer and Bailey, 1955).
-Their range extends as far north as westcentral Alaska and the Yukon Territories and as far south as central Montana and Lake Superior (Blanchfield et al., 2014).
+Their range extends as far north as west-central Alaska and the Yukon Territories and as far south as central Montana and Lake Superior (Blanchfield et al., 2014).
 Pygmy Whitefish, however, are not endemic to North America as they have been collected on the Chukotsk Peninsula, Siberia (Chereshnev and Skopets, 1992).

 Pygmy Whitefish is a glacial relict species (Taylor et al., 2011; Blanchfield et al., 2014) that was originally thought to inhabit only large, cold, deep, oligotrophic lakes (Scott and Crossman, 1973; Weisel et al., 1973; Zemlak and McPhail, 2006).
-However, populations of Pygmy Whitefish have been described from small lakes (Taylor et al., 2011), from large fast-flowing rivers (McPhail and Lindsey, 1970; Mackay, 2000), and from lakes where Pygmy Whitefish migrate into tributary rivers to spawn (Heard and Hartman, 1966; Wiesel et al., 1973; Wydoski and Whitney, 2003; McPhail, 2007; Barnett and Paige, 2014).
+However, populations of Pygmy Whitefish have been described from small lakes (Taylor et al., 2011), from large fast-flowing rivers (McPhail and Lindsey, 1970; Mackay, 2000), and from lakes where Pygmy Whitefish migrate into tributary rivers to spawn (Heard and Hartman, 1966; Weisel et al., 1973; Wydoski and Whitney, 2003; McPhail, 2007; Barnett and Paige, 2014).
 In lakes Pygmy Whitefish are generally associated with the bottom in the deepest areas (Becker, 1983; Wydoski and Whitney, 2003), though they may make diel migrations to shallower areas to forage (Wydoski and Whitney, 2003; Zemlak and McPhail, 2004; Zemlak and McPhail, 2006; Gorman et al., 2012).
 The life history and population dynamics of Lake Superior Pygmy Whitefish have not been described since 1953 (Eschmeyer and Bailey, 1955).

 Age data are a key component for understanding the ecology and population dynamics of fish populations (Maceina et al., 2007; Quist et al., 2012).
 Typically, scales have been used to estimate age of Pygmy Whitefish (Weisel and Dillon, 1954; Eschmeyer and Bailey, 1955; Heard and Hartman, 1966; McCart, 1965; Weisel et al., 1973; Barnett and Paige, 2014), although otoliths have been used more recently (McPhail and Zemlak, 2001; Zemlak and McPhail, 2004; Plumb, 2006; Sullivan, 2011).
 Scales underestimate age for many fish (Maceina et al., 2007), including several other coregonids (Aass, 1972; Jessop, 1972; Barnes and Power, 1984; Skurdal et al., 1985; Yule et al., 2008; Herbst and Marsden, 2011).
 The precision of ages estimated by multiple readers and a comparison of ages estimated from scales and otoliths have not been formally described for Pygmy Whitefish.
-Our first objective is to examine between-reader precision for scales and otoliths and to compare ages estimated from scales and otoliths.
+Our first objective was to examine between-reader precision for scales and otoliths and to compare ages estimated from scales and otoliths.